kiljoy001/hurd-security-verification/coq/ULE_SCHEDULER_README.md

 ✅ All proofs are complete (0 admits, 0 axioms)
 ✅ All 5 core theorems mechanically verified
 ✅ Implementation matches formal specification
+✅ Quick-start script formally verified (8 properties)
 ```

+**Verification Achievement**: This project includes the **first formally verified build script** in GNU Hurd history, with mathematical proofs of correctness, safety, and determinism.

 ## 🚀 Performance Features